kopochryso/weed-mapping-through-CNN-preds/README.md

 ├── requirements.txt
 └── README.md

 📍 The Three Types of Weed Maps

 1️⃣ Dominant Weed Map
 Shows which weed class is most dominant in each frame.
 Example:
 Frame contains 10 AMARE, 5 CHEAL, 3 CYPES → Dominant weed = AMARE

-Use case:

-Quickly visualize which weed species dominates each part of the field
+Use case: visualize which weed species dominates each part of the field

 2️⃣ Relative Percent (%) Weed Coverage
 Shows the percentage of each weed class relative to total detections per frame.
 Example:
 Frame: 10 AMARE, 1 CHEAL
 → AMARE = 90%, CHEAL = 10%

-Use case:

-Comparing weed distributions across species

-Field-level weed pressure analysis per species
+Use case: comparing weed distributions across species - field-level weed pressure analysis per species

 3️⃣ Absolute Number of Weeds (Per Class)
 Counts every weed detection per frame, independently of other classes.
 Example:
-Frame contains:

-10 AMARE

-5 CHEAL

-2 CYPES
+Frame contains: 10 AMARE - 5 CHEAL - 2 CYPES

-Then three maps are produced showing the absolute count for each class.
+--> Then three maps are produced showing the absolute count for each class.

-Use case:

-Raw density information

-Input for heatmaps or kernel density estimation in QGIS
+Use case: raw density information, input for heatmaps or kernel density estimation in QGIS, per-species scouting

-Per-species scouting

 🚀 Running the Scripts

-All scripts live in:
+All scripts are located in src/

-src/

-Example usage (absolute counts script):

-python src/part3_absolute_weed_counts.py \
+Example usage (absolute counts script): python src/part3_absolute_weed_counts.py \
   --yolo path/to/labels \
   --metadata path/to/metadata.csv \